-Every birth and every pregnancy is different but there are definitely a number of question which are repeated by most mum’s-to-be I speak to who are considering birth photography, but the main on is “what do I need to consider?”
+Every pregnancy and every birth is different but there are definitely a number of questions which are repeated by most mums-to-be I speak to who are considering birth photography.
+The main one is “What do I need to consider?”

-Having been through many birth photography sessions and seen a huge number of couples, I’ll list below what I consider to be the holy trinity of questions for those considering birth photography.
+Having been through countless birth photography sessions and meeting a huge number of couples, I’ll list below what I consider to be the holy trinity of questions for those considering birth photography.

 Beyond questions though, it’s important that our clients understand the process which will be followed leading up to the big day.
 The two most important elements are:

 - Make sure you share your due date with us.
-We will be on call from 37 weeks until your little one’s birthday, but due dates can change as you get regular check-ups towards the end of your pregnancy.
+While we are on call from 37 weeks until your little one’s birthday, due dates can change as you get regular check-ups towards the end of your pregnancy.
 Make sure you keep us informed.

 - Once labour starts, send us a text message to let us know it’s happening.
-Once you are nearing to point of heading to the hospital, or your doula has arrived for your home-birth, this is the time to give us a call and we will arrive to ensure we capture everything.
+Once you are nearing the point of heading to the hospital or your doula has arrived for your home-birth, this is the time to give us a call and we will arrive to ensure we capture everything.
 From that point on, we’ll stick around until the job is done.

 The bottom line is that every birth is different.
 The above are great guidelines, but are in no way are they a substitute for a conversation.
 Give us a call, we’d love to hear about your upcoming birth and to have a chat in more detail about what you can expect and how we can help.